wangziqi2013/wangziqi2013.github.io/_posts/2021-09-18-firecraker.markdown

 that each instance has its own view of the file system, uses a separate namespace, and to limit the available system calls to Firecracker middleware using seccomp-bpf.

+The rest of the paper discusses the big picture of Lambda function infrastructure, and how Firecracker incorporates into this big picture.
+The Lambda infrastructure consists of a frontend worker fleet and a backend worker fleet.
+The former is deployed with the API gateway, the load balancer and interfaces that connect with other services, which receives user requests, queues them, and forwards them to the backend workers.